Quenty/NevermoreEngine/readme.md

 * The main NevermoreModule in `ReplicatedStorage`
 * All the modules in `ServerScriptService`

 Please note that installing Nevermore will **not** change any behavior in your game.
 Nevermore does not affect preexisting code.
-If you want to see the power of Nevermore try using some [Admin Commmands](https://github.com/Quenty/NevermoreEngine/tree/master/Modules/NevermoreCommands)
+If you want to see the power of Nevermore try using some [Admin Commmands](https://github.com/Quenty/NevermoreEngine/tree/master/Modules/NevermoreCommands).

 # Updating Nevermore

-To update Nevermore, back up your place file and run the install code above.
-It will preserve all of your existing code.
-Note that code changes to Nevermore's default libraries will be overridden).
+To update Nevermore, **back up your place file** and run the install code above.
+Existing code will be preserved, however, Nevermore's default libraries will be overridden.

 ----